biosustain/benchling-resources/guides/eln.md

 ````

-### Develop a team template collection
+### ➡️ Develop a team template collection
 Templates and subtemplates are organized into collections.
 Each team should develop their own collection of templates.
 This is helpful not only for sharing templates that are useful across the team, but also for establishing a common-ground - structuring the documentation process as a team to facilitate collaboration.

-**If your team does not have a template collection, create one**.
+Create templates and subtemplates within your team collection. **If your team does not have a template collection, create one**.

-Create templates and subtemplates...

 ````{dropdown} 🎬 See video tutorial to learn how to create a template collection.
 ```{raw} html